 Children will be drinking plenty of water during the trip.
-Therefore, bringing a reusable water bottle instead of buying new plastic water bottles along the way is definitely more eco-friendly.
+Therefore, bringing a travel size reusable water bottle instead of buying new plastic water bottles along the way is definitely more eco-friendly.
 It helps the environment to use fewer resources, and emit less harmful gas.

 6. Reusable Cutlery & Straw

 According to the New York Times, 3.8 million trees enter the manufacture to create approximately 57 billion disposable pairs of chopsticks in China; Forbes says, “The World throws away around 40 billion plastic utensils per year.